 More aggressive treads and softer rubber compounds have a tendency to roll more slowly.
 Tires like the Schwalbe Magic Mary, Michelin Wild Enduro Rear, WTB Vigilante, and Maxxis Assegai slay corners, but they also roll much slower than most of the competition.

 Some of the more burly casings are more difficult to work with.
 The stiff carcass on the Michelin Wild Enduro Front and Wild Enduro Rear were both tough to pull onto the rim.
 They inflated and seated easily, but it required two tire levers just to pull the tire into position.
 A couple of the toughest tires we've ever installed are the Continental Kryptotal models.
 These tires put a fight to get seated, but once mounted we never had further issues.

 There is a lot to consider when researching tires.
 With plenty of jargon and technical terms, things can get confusing awfully quickly.
-One thing is for sure, tires are a relatively cost-effective way to improve your bike's handling and all-around performance.
+One thing is for sure: tires are a relatively cost-effective way to improve your bike's handling and all-around performance.
 We hope our detailed comparative analysis helps you find the right tires to meet your needs, budget, and riding style.

 Are you in need of a new rack to transport your beloved...